cybernetics/JTemplate/README.md

     System.out.println(result);

-If _map.txt_ is specified as follows:
+If _map.txt_ is defined as follows:

     a = {{a}}, b = {{b}}, c = {{c}}

-the example code would produce the following output:
+this code would produce the following output:

     a = hello, b = 123, c = true